Air Fryer Malai Broccoli

 • Broccoli – Fresh, bright green broccoli is what we need for this recipe!
 Cut them into medium bite-sized florets.

 • Hung Curd – I prep some hung curd in advance to use here.
-It’s super simple, just hang your ghar ki dahi (homemade curd) in a cheesecloth for 30 minutes to an hour (the longer the better) to remove the excess whey and leave you with a thick and creamy hung curd.
+It’s super simple, just hang your ghar ki dahi (homemade curd) in a cheesecloth for 30 minutes to an hour (the longer the better) to remove the excess whey.
+You will be left with a thick and creamy hung curd.
 You can sub with more quantities of cream and cashew paste or use a thick greek yogurt here instead.

 • Cashew Paste – I make this at home (it takes no more than 30 seconds!)
 Just soak your cashews prior in hot water for a couple minutes and blend in the mixer-grinder with a few tablespoons of water.

-• Cream ‘Malai’ – an obvious and essential ingredient given the name of this recipe.
-I recommend using any fresh cream such as Amul or Milky Mist because of its smooth consistency which is exactly what we want for our marinade.
-Using cream lends that rich mouthfeel and tenderizes the broccoli giving these kebabs their signature taste.
+• Cream ‘Malai’ – Use any fresh cream such as Amul or Milky Mist because of its smooth consistency which is exactly what we want for our marinade.
+Using cream lends that rich mouthfeel and tenderises the broccoli giving these kebabs their signature taste.
 Some recipes use cream cheese instead but that will undesirably thicken the marinade.

 • Sugar – just a pinch